mikro-orm/mikro-orm/docs/entity-manager.md

 Since MikroORM v3, default value for `autoFlush` is `false`.
 That means you need to call `em.flush()` yourself to persist changes into database.
-You can still change this via ORM's options to ease the transition but generally it is not recommended.
+You can still change this via ORM's options to ease the transition but generally it is not recommended as it can cause unwanted small transactions being created around each `persist`.

 ```typescript
 orm.em.persist(new Entity()); // no auto-flushing by default